Community college: Philippines

-In the Philippines, a community school functions as elementary or secondary school at daytime and towards the end of the day convert into a community college.
-This type of institution offers night classes under the supervision of the same principal, and the same faculty members who are given part-time college teaching load.
+In the Philippines, a community school functions as an elementary or secondary school at daytime, and towards the end of the day converts into a community college.
+This type of institution offers night classes under the supervision of the same regular principal and faculty members who are given part-time college teaching loads.

-The concept of community college dates back to the time of the former Minister of Education, Culture and Sports (MECS) that had under its wings the Bureaus of Elementary Education, Secondary Education, Higher Education and Vocational-Technical Education.
-MECS Secretary, Cecilio Putong, who in 1971 wrote that a community school is a school established in the community, by the community, and for the community itself.
-Pedro T. Orata of Pangasinan shared the same idea, hence the establishment of a community college, now called the City College of Urdaneta.
+The concept of a community college dates to the former Ministry of Education, Culture and Sports (MECS; reorganised as a Department in 1987 and now the DepEd since 2001), which had under it the Bureaus of Elementary Education, Secondary Education, Higher Education and Vocational-Technical (Voc-Tech) Education.
+Former Secretary of Education Cecilio Putong wrote in 1971 how a community school is a school established in the community, by the community, and for the community itself.
+Pedro T. Orata of Pangasinan shared this idea, hence the establishment of the City College of Urdaneta.

-A community college like the one in Abuyog, Leyte can operate with only a PHP 124,000 annual budget in a two-story structure housing more than 700 students.
+A community college like the one in Abuyog, Leyte can operate with a ₱124,000 annual budget, using a two-storey building with a capacity for 700 students.